AthanorLabs/atomic-swap/docs/rpc.md

 ### `net_addresses`

-Get the libp2p listening addresses of the node.
+Get the local libp2p listening addresses of the node.
+Unless you have a public IP directly attached to your host, these are not the addresses that remote hosts will directly connect to.

 Parameters:
 - none